 ACTION DESCRIPTIONS

-CABIN CREW STAY IN The PIC initiates the evacuation by issuing the appropriate command (e.g., ' EASY
+CABIN CREW STAY IN The PIC initiates the evacuation by issuing the appropriate command (e.g., 'EASY

 BRACE POSITION UNTIL VICTOR-EASY VICTOR') and/or evacuation signal.

 AIRCRAFT COMES TO A

 COMPLETE STOP Cabin Crew will make an independent decision to initiate an evacuation when there

-is severe structural damage, a life-threatening situation (fire, smoke, impact forces, ditching) or showing bigger of attitude exists and there is no response from the flight
+is severe structural damage, a life-threatening situation (fire, smoke, impact forces, ditching) or abnormal aircraft attitude exists and there is no response from the flight

-ditching) or abnormal aircraft attitude exists and there is no response from the flight deck.

-ucck.
+deck.

+deck.

-Cabin Crew should be aware of additional instructions/qualifiers given over the PA by the PIC.
+Cabin Crew should be aware of additional instructions/qualifiers given over the PA

+by the PIC.

 CABIN CREWSHOUT When directed to evacuate by the PIC or initiated by a flight attendant.

-COMMANDS
+COMMANDS TO ASSISTANTS of

 TO ASSISTANTS, e.g.,

 'ASSISTANTS-RAFTS'

 CABIN CREW RELEASE Stow seat belts (in the jump seat) to eliminate the possibility of interference of egress

 SEAT BELT/HARNESS AND to exit.

 STOW JUMP SEAT

 ASSIGNED CABIN CREW WILL ACTIVATE

 EMERGENCY

 LIGHTS/SIGNALLING

 SYSTEM

 CABIN CREW ASSESS Evaluate outside conditions (ie: fire, obstructions, aircraft attitude, water level)

 CONDITIONS

 OPEN EXITS AND DEPLOY Secure raft to the aircraft.

 RAFTS Pull manual inflation handle.
 Launch raft.

+Inflate raft.

-CABIN CREW SHOUT Inflate raft.
+CABIN CREW SHOUT THINW THE

 COMMANDS, e.g.,

+(5
-'RELEASE SEAT BELTS,

-COME THIS WAY'
+'RELEASE SEAT BELTS, COME THIS WAY'

 CABIN CREW ASSUME

 PROTECTED POSITION

 CABIN CREW EVACUATE

 PASSENGERS

 SHOUT COMMANDS, e.g.,

 'INFLATE LIFE VEST, CRAWL

-INTO RAFT, SIT ON BOTH
+INTEATE LIFE VEST, CRAWL INTO RAFT, SIT ON BOTH

 SIDES'

-STEP THROUGH, FOOT
+'STEP THROUGH, FOOT

 FIRST.
 STAY ON YOUR FEET

-INFLATE LIFE VEST,

-CRAWL INTO RAFT, SIT ON
+INFLATE LIFE VEST, CRAWL INTO RAFT, SIT ON

 BOTH SIDES'

 CABIN CREW CONTINUE TO Passengers may need to be re-directed to alternate rafts due to congestion, unusable

 SHOUT COMMANDS AT exits, or changing conditions of the cabin.

 YOUR EXIT AND MONITOR

 FLOW CONTROL

-1